wohshon/application-clients/kafka/README.md

-# kafka project
+# Quarkus client for kafka using smallrye

-## add on to the original readme
+Sample app to have a end to end flow to read / write to Kafka , not really reactive, just something to test out the connectivity.

-exposes a rest endpoint to drop a message into kafka and streamed on a web page.
-Not really reactive, but just a simple end to end flow
+- Exposes a rest endpoint to drop a message into kafka and streamed the text on a web page.

-- `/api/send/{msg}`
+		/api/send/{msg}

 1. drops message into kafka `topic1`, via smallrye
 2. picked up by smallrye and streams to web page at `msg.html`, http://host:8080/msg.html or the raw data at http://host:8080/api/stream

+You gotta have a kafka instance running, adjust the connectivity details at `applications.properties`.

+### keeping the original quickstart's readme for reference

 -----------------------------------------------------------------------------
 This project uses Quarkus, the Supersonic Subatomic Java Framework.